nystudio107/seomatic/DOCS.md

 ## Overview

 SEOmatic allows you to quickly get a website up and running with a robust, comprehensive SEO strategy.
 It is also implemented in a Craft-y way, in that it is also flexible and customizable.
+The SEOmetrics feature scans your content for focus keywords, and offers analysis on how to improve your SEO.

 It implements [JSON-LD](https://developers.google.com/schemas/formats/json-ld?hl=en) microdata, [Dublin Core](http://dublincore.org) core metadata, [Twitter Cards](https://dev.twitter.com/cards/overview) tags, [Facebook OpenGraph](https://developers.facebook.com/docs/sharing/opengraph) tags, [Humans.txt](http://humanstxt.org) authorship accreditation, and as well as HTML meta tags.